 What if it DID work out?
 What if that idea will help manifest everything you’ve ever wanted?

-You have to make a very important decision on what scares you most:
+You have to make a very important decision about what scares you most:

 Are you more afraid of failure that you’ll settle for whatever makes you feel “safe” and “secure” or are you more afraid of settling and never living out any of your dreams because you were too afraid to take a risk?